 In simple terms, cloud hosting is a collection of distributed data center components working together to perform a given task.

 Web hosting is like an inflated ball of a certain size and you cannot change it easily.
 Cloud hosting is more akin to a balloon that can be inflated or adjusted if you want a larger size.

 Types Of Web Hosting

-Several types of web hosting exist which range from Shared hosting, Virtual Private Server(VPS) hosting, Dedicated hosting, and Cloud hosting.
-These four types of hosting can either be unmanaged or managed.
+Several types of web hosting exist which range from Shared hosting, Virtual Private Server(VPS) hosting, Dedicated Hosting, and Cloud hosting.
+These four types of hosting can either be unmanaged or managed WordPress hosting.